tagspaces/tagspaces/README.md

     ./data/_locales......contains files need for the localisation of the Chrome extension UI

 ## Downloads
-You can find the latest release of TagSpace in the github [release area](https://github.com/tagspaces/tagspaces/releases/) of TagSpaces
+You can find the latest release of TagSpace in the GitHub [release area](https://github.com/tagspaces/tagspaces/releases/) of TagSpaces

 A full list of the changes is available in our [changelog](CHANGELOG.md)

 ## Features

-* **File managing & tagging:** TagSpaces provides a convenient interface for browsing, viewing and tagging of your local files
+* **File managing & tagging:** TagSpaces provides a convenient interface for browsing, viewing and tagging of your local files.
 * **No-Cloud:** TagSpaces is running completely serverless on your laptop, desktop or tablet and does not request internet connection or any kind of online registration or service provider.
-* **Note Taking:** You can create and edit notes in plain text, markdown and html file formats
+* **Note Taking:** You can create and edit notes in plain text, markdown and html file formats.
 * **Cross-platform:** TagSpaces runs perfectly on Windows, Linux, Mac, Android and as extension in Firefox and Chrome.

 ## Screenshots